jules2689/trudeau/docs/2020-04-17/post_news.md

 **Reporter**:

-I will, if you don't mind, Rosie zero in on oil and gas.
+I will, if you don't mind, Rosie, zero in on oil and gas.
-Because as we had discussed prior to this, there's heightened need for help in thissector, especially for workers who have been laid off with the double whammy of COVID-19 and its consequences and then also Price war that emerged between Saudi Arabia and Russia The announcement from the Prime Minister today somewhat anticipated and geared towards cleaning up what are known as orphan wells in both Alberta andsaskatchewan.
+Because as we had discussed prior to this, there's heightened need for help in thissector, especially for workers who have been laid off with the double whammy of COVID-19 and its consequences and then also Price war that emerged between Saudi Arabia and Russia.
+The announcement from the Prime Minister today somewhat anticipated and geared towards cleaning up what are known as orphan wells in both Alberta andsaskatchewan.
-I think that British Columbia as well.$1.7 billion directed towardsthat, that the government saysthat will help to maintain 5, 200 jobs. and they have an emissionreduction fund and combiningthat and that will gospecifically towardsnewfoundland and labrador, butcombining that with the wellsannouncement, that saves ormaintains is the word that theyused about 10, 000 jobs.
+I think that British Columbia as well.
+$1.7 billion directed towardsthat, that the government says that will help to maintain 5, 200 jobs. and they have an emission reduction fund and combining that and that will go specifically towardsnewfoundland and Labrador, but combining that with the wellsannouncement, that saves or maintains is the word that they used about 10, 000 jobs.
-On the orphan wells just toexplain -- basically this is a big problem in Alberta. and it has actually been fordecades.
+On the orphan wells just to explain -- basically this is a big problem in Alberta. and it has actually been fordecades.
 Usually an oil company willcome, drill on someone's land.
-In Alberta you have rights toyour land but not to theminerals and the resourcesunderneath them.
+In Alberta you have rights to your land but not to the minerals and the resources underneath them.
-If that company goes broke, whatended up happening is that manyof the wells then sit thereunclaimed.
+If that company goes broke, what ended up happening is that many of the wells then sit thereunclaimed.
-They're not remediated andcleaned up and thousands of suchwells exist in Alberta rightnow.
+They're not re mediated and cleaned up and thousands of such wells exist in Alberta rightnow.
-The provincial government hasput some money towards it.
-The industry has put a littlebit of money towards it.
-But this by far is the biggestchunk of change that has beendirected towards that.
+The provincial government has put some money towards it.
+The industry has put a little bit of money towards it.
+But this by far is the biggest chunk of change that has been directed towards that.
-I would highlight one finalthing and that is on the secondpart of what was being asked forby the province of albertaspecifically -- more liquidityfor oil producers.
+I would highlight one final thing and that is on the second part of what was being asked for by the province of albertaspecifically -- more liquidity for oil producers.
-The Prime Minister said thatthey're going to be working withthe bbc, the development banksand the EDC, to offer morecredit to small and medium-sizedoil companies.
+The Prime Minister said thatthey're going to be working with the BBC, the development bank sand the EDC, to offer more credit to small and medium-sizedoil companies.
-But he did not offer any specifics about how much money they would be using and if it would be, in fact, to backstop those loans.
+But he did not offer anyspecifics about how much moneythey would be using and if itwould be, in fact, to backstopthose loans.
-I think that the hint they could take from that is not for big oil companies.
+I think that the hint they couldtake from that is not for bigoil companies.
-So that addresses some of the criticism that the government is bound to receive that they are in a way subsidizing industry.
+So that addresses some of thecriticism that the government isbound to receive that they arein a way subsidizing industry.
-Obviously, with environmental concerns that is sort of vulnerability for them.
+Obviously, with environmentalconcerns that is sort of avulnerability for them.
-I think that is aimed at addressing that possiblecriticism.
+I think that is aimed ataddressing that possiblecriticism.
-I just don't know what that backstop means, what that liquidity looks like and there were no details offered today.
+I just don't know what thatbackstop means, what thatliquidity looks like and therewere no details offered today.